iivchenko/godot-zombie-shooter/README.md

  - Make an ability to fire through the water
  - Improve zombie: do damage
  - Improve hero: take damage
- - Improve spawner: make it more visible in editor mode

  ## v0.2
   - Populate laboratory with scientists; player can intercat with them; an they will respond with funny stuff